Skip to content

 edgecrab skills view security-audit # read a skill

-edgecrab skills install raphaelmansuy/rust-fixer # install from GitHub
+edgecrab skills install raphaelmansuy/edgecrab/skills/research/ml-paper-writing

 edgecrab skills remove security-audit # uninstall